-San Juan Capistrano is a great city for families that seek a less city-like, congested living style.
+San Juan Capistrano is a great city for families that seek a less city-like, living style.
 Education in the city is serviced by Capistrano Unified School District, which also services some or all of the cities and unincorporated areas of San Clemente, Dana Point, Laguna Niguel, Aliso Viejo, Mission Viejo and Rancho Santa Margarita, and the communities of Las Flores, Coto de Caza, Dove Canyon, Ladera Ranch, Sendero/Rancho Mission Viejo, and Wagon Wheel.
 There are over 63 campuses within the 200 square miles of communities serviced by Capistrano Unified School District.
-They have a graduation rate of 97% and the elementary schools offer new and innovative programming, allowing students to become more immersed in environmental studies, arts, science, technology, and other important subjects.
+They have a graduation rate of 97% and the elementary schools offer new and innovative programming, allowing students to become more immersed in environmental studies, art, science, technology, and other important subjects.

 Capistrano Unified School District is the largest employer in South Orange County with more than 3,800 employees.
 While San Juan Capistrano is not a major hub for large businesses, other major employers in the area include Costco, 24-Hour Fitness, Color Spot Nurseries, and San Juan Hills Golf Club.

 For shopping and dining, the downtown area near the Mission is popular, but for everyday basics, groceries, and big-box stores, there are several strip-mall style shopping centers in the area.
 The biggest place to go for shopping, dining, and entertainment other than downtown is the nearby Shops At Mission Viejo.
-The Shops at Mission Viejo has over 15o stores and restaurants with something for the whole family and is located conveniently just off the I-5 freeway.
+The Shops at Mission Viejo has over 150 stores and restaurants with something for the whole family and is located conveniently off the I-5 freeway.

 San Juan Capistrano History